 One way and perhaps the only way to get through lockdown is to get out in nature!
 Nature really does help us in so many ways and here are a few benefits of getting out in nature for us and our children:

-Helps us stay present - when we are in nature we spend less time worrying about the future and analyzing the past which means we are in the present being 100% mindful.
+Helps us stay present - when we are in nature we spend less time worrying about the future (which we are all doing right now huh!) and analyzing the past which means we are in the present being 100% mindful.

 It releases stress and anxiety - getting out in nature releases those love hormones (oxytocin) and helps us feel so much better inside and out.